-We market our products and services online, primarily, from our web site located at www.easywebcorp.com.
-Since June 2000, we have employed advertising on the radio on KTLK's "Business for Breakfast" and "Hard Core Sports" programs.
-In September 2000, we designed and created a website for AJ Indoors, Inc., a Denver, Colorado, indoor sign company, in exchange for featuring EasyWeb on approximately 100 indoor signs throughout the Denver and Colorado front range areas.
-Although the results from this program have been disappointing since advertisements first started appearing in February 2001, we believe that we may still obtain potential customers from this arrangement as a result of additional advertisements on indoor signs to appear in the future.
-Our long-range marketing plans include the development of an intensive advertising program involving newspapers and local periodicals in the Denver metropolitan area and other cities along the front range of Colorado and possibly hosting a booth at the 2002 business show held in Denver, Colorado, by the Denver Chamber of Commerce.
-Mr. David C. Olson, the President, the Treasurer, a director and a principal shareholder of EasyWeb, contacts potential customers from the leads generated from our advertising via newspapers and indoor signs, leads generated from his own sales efforts and referrals of potential customers.
+We used to market our products and services online, primarily, from our web site located at www.easywebcorp.com.
+In addition, we have employed advertising on the radio on KTLK's "Business for Breakfast" and "Hard Core Sports" programs.
+Currently, we only market by word-of-mouth due to limited capital resources.
+Mr. David C. Olson, the President, the Treasurer, a director and a principal shareholder of EasyWeb, contacts potential customers from his own sales efforts and referrals of potential customers.
 While we employed two full-time, door-to-door salespersons for a short time, we terminated them because of the lack of performance in relation to the expense.

-We have sold only a limited number of Internet sites and, accordingly, have a very small customer base.
-While management believes, we cannot be certain, that our plan to market and sell our products and services online and via advertising will enable us to develop a customer base more quickly cost-effectively than the employment of traditional marketing methods involving a sales staff and facility, among other things.
-If our marketing plan utilizing online marketing and advertising fails, we may be required to employ sales personnel and/or compensate them via salary in addition to commission.
+We have sold only a limited number of Internet sites and, accordingly, we have a very small customer base.
+While management believes, we cannot be certain, that our plan to market and sell our products and services will enable us to develop a customer base.
+If our marketing plan fails, we may be required to employ sales personnel and/or compensate them via salary in addition to commission.
 Such change(s) in our marketing plan could adversely affect revenues in the short-term and necessitate the formulation of additional marketing strategies, with attendant delays and expenses.